 Assisting a Medium User

-If you are assisting a Medium user with an investigation and want to obtain a copy of the user’s non-public account information, please ask the user to contact us directly (see below) to request his or her own information.
+If you are assisting a Medium user with an investigation and want to obtain a copy of the user’s non-public account information, please ask the user to use our self-serve personal data export tool.

-Medium account holders can obtain a download of content posted to their Medium account by writing to us using our contact form with the subject line “Requesting Medium Archive.”
+Medium account holders can obtain a download of content posted to their Medium account by using our self-serve data export tool.

-Most issues can be resolved by having Medium account holders write to us using our contact form.
+Most issues can be resolved by having Medium account holders write in via our contact form.

 Other general inquiries from law enforcement or government officials can be submitted to firstname.lastname@example.org.